dooji2/doojis-potato-farm/README.md

 # Dooji's Potato Farm
-A super simple cool mod to enhance your Minecraft title screen!!
-It also gives you access to cool new features like accessing KFC from your title screen or playing unreleased versions of Minecraft!!!! https://modrinth.com/mod/doojis-potato-farm
+An April Fools mod that enhances your potato experience!
+It adds new events in your world (to hopefully make you obey the Potato), cute potatoes on your screen that are not annoying, and more! https://modrinth.com/mod/doojis-potato-farm